 - The inherent acculturation to the military can isolate the service member and dependents from extended family and friends.

 - The military often provides benefits to the family as a unit.
 The only financial support, housing, and medical insurance might be provided through the service member and fear of the benefits being taken away could prevent a survivor from reporting.

 - Asking for help from family can become challenging when the relationship is strained due to the needs of the military creating constant demands on the family.

-- Military Survivors of Domestic Violence (DV) have very different reporting challenges due to the Uniformed Code of Military Justice (UCMJ)² and many other factors that is inherent in military culture.
+- Military survivors of domestic violence have very different reporting challenges due to the Uniformed Code of Military Justice and many other factors that are inherent in military culture.

-- The process in reporting DV in the military is significantly different process than in the civilian world and can be significantly impacted based on the country the survivor is stationed at.
+- The process in reporting domestic violence in the military is significantly different process than in the civilian world and can be significantly impacted based on the country the survivor is stationed at.